JuanCardonaB/Data-Cleaning-Analysis-Cafe-Sales-Dataset/README.md

-readme_content = """# Café Sales Data: Cleaning, Processing & Analysis
+## Café Sales Data: Cleaning, Processing & Analysis

 ## 📌 Project Overview
 This project focuses on **data cleaning** and **exploratory data analysis (EDA)** using a simulated café sales dataset.
 The dataset was intentionally messy to practice real-world data wrangling skills, such as handling missing values, inconsistent entries, and incorrect data types.